 Church governments are generally organized into regional dioceses (Latin) or eparchies (Eastern), which are in turn made up of congregations or parishes.
 Groups of dioceses form archdioceses.
 Records of individual members, which may be certificates and/or registers, are created at the parish level.
 They may stay there, or over time might migrate to another church, or diocesan or archdiocesan archives.
 Religious orders, though affiliated with the church, often have separate administrative structures.

 Sacramental records celebrate religious milestones of Catholic life.
 They also can be the salvation of genealogists looking for their Catholic relatives.
-Godparents or sponsors named may be relatives or close friends.
+Godparents or sponsors named in them may be relatives or close friends.
 Look for photos commemorating these events among family sources:

 - Baptism: Infant baptismal records can include the child’s full name, birth date and baptismal date, parents’ and sponsors’ names, and an indication if the birth happened out of wedlock (“illegitimus”).
 Sometimes the baptized child’s marriage data is added later (even if the marriage took place in another parish).

 - First Communion and confirmation: These sacraments are celebrated at age 7 and 12 or 13, respectively, in the Latin church, and in infancy in many Eastern Catholic churches.
-Participation tells you a family was affiliated with the parish and wanted to raise the child in the faith.
+Participation indicates a family was affiliated with the parish and wanted to raise the child in the faith.
 Because a class would often receive the sacrament together, parish records may contain group photos.

 - Marriage: These records may include names of the couple and their parents (including the bride’s maiden name), date, witnesses and home parish, if other than the one where the marriage took place.